zrcjessica/ensemble_distillation/docs/DeepSTARR_ensemble_distillation_protocol.md

 - for original models
   - trained on all training data
   - trained on subsets of training data
+- for ensemble average
+  - for ensembles trained on all training data
+  - for ensembles trained on subsetes of training data
 - for distilled models
   - trained on all training data
   - trained on subsets of training data